 Treatment for skin injuries in sports

-For abrasions the main thing is once you’re done playing wash with soap & water to clean it good before wrapping with a sterile bandage.
+For abrasions the main thing is once you’re done playing wash with soap & water (unless you’re on the field – use this instead) to clean it good before wrapping with a sterile bandage.
 If it’s a strawberry on the side of the hip, treat it the first 2-3 nights with lots of healing ointment like this.
 If you don’t put enough ointment, the bandage could stick to your skin, which HURTS to pull off.

 For cuts you’re going to do the same thing by washing with soap and water.
 You might need a butterfly bandage – like these or stitches, depending on how deep or wide the cut is.

 Skin abrasions were a normal part of my childhood